siberianfox/g2wiki/Windows-10-VMware-Fusion-8-Issues.md

 **Symptom**: The Z: drive that the `This Computer` display is supposed to give you (\\vmware-host\Shared Folders) appears, but is broken with a big red X. The `Network` Display does not show `vmware-host`  and `Shared Folders` like it's supposed to.
 The desktop shortcut to the same files, however, works.
 If the desktop shortcut does not work you may have other problems such as:
 - Sharing was not enabled from within VMware
-- No or bad credentials for the host operating system
+- No or bad credentials for the host operating system (try connect with different credentials)
 - Windows firewall rules prevent connection (but the default ON settings should work)

 **Solution**: I think the root cause is that VMware tools installations do not "stick if you accet the `Restart` option at the end of the dialog.
 If you accept the "Restart" option (YES) it seems to discard any changes.
 WHAT?